KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 npm install @kiltprotocol/sdk-js node axios
 ```

-After you have imported the SDK, you are now able to access the functionalities that KILT provides.
+After you have imported the SDK you will be able to access the functionalities that KILT provides.
 With all the required dependencies set, just create a new (empty) script file with `touch quickstart.js`.
 Inside the `package.json` add in the value `"type": "module"`.